Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-A handful of the rendering techniques rely on fixation prediction, and such techniques may suffer from latency which might result in the degradation of user experience because of the mismatch between actual gaze location and predicted location, especially during saccades.
-Therefore, forecasting the saccade landing points by exploiting saccadic suppression is essential to improve the quality of the foveated rendering~\cite{Arabadzhiyska2017,morales2018saccade,data_augmentation_for_saccade_landing_point_pred_etra20}.
-The algorithm proposed by Arabadzhiyska et al.~\cite{Arabadzhiyska2017} forecasts the final position of saccades during the saccadic behavior and then renders the image considering the predicted landing location.
-To determine the final saccade location, the direction of the movements is predicted according to the previous gaze samples, while the saccade amplitude is predicted with a polynomial fitting approach.
-The authors indicated that this technique could be easily integrated into the existing foveated rendering systems to improve their performance.
-Similar to Arabadzhiyska et al.~\cite{Arabadzhiyska2017}, Morales et al.~\cite{morales2018saccade} utilized recurrent neural network (RNN) models exploiting dynamic temporal relationships to predict the saccade landing point.
-Their LSTM-based model provides prediction at a lower error level compared to other state-of-the-art techniques.
-In RNN models such as LSTMs, the acquisition of suitable training data is vital for discerning temporal relationships.
-To address this challenge, Griffith and Komogortsev~\cite{data_augmentation_for_saccade_landing_point_pred_etra20} proposed a data augmentation technique to improve the saccade landing point estimation with neural networks.
-Time-shifted imitations of the training data are used to boost the estimation reliability of the starting time of the saccadic movement.
-This augmentation method improves the median accuracy of the predicted final saccade point locations both for LSTMs and feed-forward neural network models.
+A handful of rendering techniques rely on fixation prediction, and such techniques may suffer from latency, which can result in degraded user experience due to a mismatch between the actual gaze location and the predicted location, especially during saccades.
+To this end, \cite{Arabadzhiyska2017} provided an algorithm that forecasts the final position of saccades and then renders the image considering the predicted landing location.
+To determine the final saccade location, the direction of the movement is predicted based on the previous gaze samples, while the saccade amplitude is predicted using polynomial fitting, which can be integrated into existing foveated rendering systems to improve performance.
+Similarly, \cite{data_augmentation_for_saccade_landing_point_pred_etra20} proposed a data augmentation technique to enhance the saccade landing point estimation with neural networks.
+Time-shifted imitations of the training data are used to enhance the reliability of the estimation of the starting time of the saccadic movement.
+This augmentation improves the median accuracy of the predicted final saccade points for LSTMs and feed-forward neural networks.